Cri4Key/PSAS-Vita-Noesis/README.md

 This is a plugin for Noesis created to handle the models from PSASBR (PS Vita).
 The importer is ready for displaying models and textures.
 The exporter is still a work in progress, as this script will be updated more.
 This is a NEW version that takes the work of the old PSASBR script and improves/fixes it.
 It can open ALL THE MODELS.
 Keep reading for more details.

-__The improvements and fixes brought to this new version should let you open ALL THE MODELS from the game, with no exception.
-If for some reason you find some model not working, please open an issue or get in touch with me on Twitter (@Cri4Key).__

 How to use
 ============
 In order to use this you need [Noesis by Rich Whitehouse](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91).
 After that, just copy the script file in the folder in this path: YourNoesisFolder/plugins/python